About the Company of RoguesThe Rogues are the longest-lived series of Regency heroes. From 1991 to the present. Fifteen books and more coming.

 Two members were already dead when book time started in 1814.
 Since this was a time of war, and many younger sons of the upper class joined the army or navy, it seemed unrealistic to have them all alive.

-Dare's book settled the Rogues, but my Regency is now one with the Rogues in it, so I've continued to write books in the Rogues World.
+Dare's book settled the Rogues, but my fictional Regency is now one with the Rogues in it, so I've continued to write books that involve some of them in some way.
 The ones to date are listed here.

 To keep up to date on new and reissued books you can sign up for my newsletter, or if you're on Facebook you will get all my news on my Author Page there.
 You can visit it by clicking on the box below.
 Remember to click the "like" button at the top of the page next to my name.

 To sign up for my occasional newsletter, enter your e-mail address in the box below, or look below for how to join the yahoo group.